apigee/apigee-remote-service-cli/README.md

     apigee-remote-service-cli provision --organization $ORG --environment $ENV \
         --developer-email $EMAIL --runtime $RUNTIME --namespace apigee --token $TOKEN > config.yaml

+Notes:
+- A `developer-email` is required for provisioning to create an `apigee-remote` Developer in Apigee.
+It can be whatever you want.
+- The `runtime` parameter should start with `https://` and be one of the `hostAliases` in your `virtualhosts`.

 Install a certificate in your Kuberentes environment:

     apigee-remote-service-cli token create-secret --config config.yaml --truncate 1 \